- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 Since foreclosure typically requires prospective VA borrowers to wait at least two years before obtaining a home loan, a common concern is that Veterans will have to wait four years or more to move forward.
 That's not necessarily the case.

 At Veterans United, when the foreclosure occurred is part of the consideration.
-Suppose there's a foreclosure, a deed-in-lieu of foreclosure, or a short sale in conjunction with the bankruptcy.
+Suppose there's a foreclosure, a deed-in-lieu of foreclosure or a short sale in conjunction with the bankruptcy.
 In that case, the two-year waiting period is based on the date of bankruptcy discharge or the transfer of title of the home, whichever comes later.

 Keep in mind that policies and guidelines on foreclosures and bankruptcies can vary by lender.
 These situations are always viewed on a case-by-case basis.
 Let’s review some scenarios.

-VA Foreclosure with Chapter 7
+VA Foreclosure With Chapter 7 Bankruptcy

-VA Foreclosure with Chapter 13
+VA Foreclosure With Chapter 13 Bankruptcy

 How to Increase Chances of VA Loan Approval After Bankruptcy